weijiekoh/libsemaphore/README.md

      un-stringify and parse the JSON is libsemaphore's `parseVerifyingKeyJson(verifyingKeyAsText)`.

+        ```ts
+        // remember to import the fs module: import * as fs from 'fs'
+        const verifyingKey = parseVerifyingKeyJson(fs.readFileSync(verifyingKeyPath).toString())
+        ```

    - To verify the proof off-chain, use the `verifyProof()` function.

+        ```ts
+        const publicSignals = genPublicSignals(witness, circuit)
+        const isValid = verifyProof(verifyingKey, proof, publicSignals)
+        ```

-10. Send the proof, recipient's address, fee, and relayers address, along with to the Mixer contract's `mix` or `mixERC20` function.
+11. Send the proof, recipient's address, fee, and relayers address, along with to the Mixer contract's `mix` or `mixERC20` function, via a relayer.
+The following code snippet, however, will demonstrate how to invoke the mixer contract directly, assuming that `mixerContract` is an `ethers.Contract` instance.

+    ```ts
+    const formatted = formatForVerifierContract(proof, publicSignals)
+    const tx = await mixerContract.mix(
+        {
+            signal,
+            formatted.a,
+            formatted.b,
+            formatted.c,
+            formatted.input,
+            recipientAddress,
+            fee,
+        }
+        relayerAddress,
+    )
+    ```

 ## Using libsemaphore to build other applications